 - Submerge the eggs into the marinade and refrigerate overnight or at least a few hours before serving.

-- How long will they keep?
 The eggs will last 3 – 4 days in the refrigerator.
-Just keep leftovers submerged in the marinade for even better flavor.
+You can keep leftovers submerged in the marinade for even better flavor, but I recommend removing them from the marinade after 1-2 days or the eggs will get very mushy.

 You don’t have to limit yourself to serving these eggs with just ramen.
 Try them with other type of noodles or even with rice.